Missing data: Missing at random

 Missing at random (MAR) occurs when the missingness is not random, but where missingness can be fully accounted for by variables where there is complete information.
 Since MAR is an assumption that is impossible to verify statistically, we must rely on its substantive reasonableness.
 An example is that males are less likely to fill in a depression survey but this has nothing to do with their level of depression, after accounting for maleness.
 Depending on the analysis method, these data can still induce parameter bias in analyses due to the contingent emptiness of cells (male, very high depression may have zero entries).
 However, if the parameter is estimated with Full Information Maximum Likelihood, MAR will provide asymptotically unbiased estimates.

 Missing not at random

 Missing not at random (MNAR) (also known as nonignorable nonresponse) is data that is neither MAR nor MCAR (i.e. the value of the variable that's missing is related to the reason it's missing).
 To extend the previous example, this would occur if men failed to fill in a depression survey because of their level of depression.

 Samuelson and Spirer (1992) discussed how missing and/or distorted data about demographics, law enforcement, and health could be indicators of patterns of human rights violations.
 They gave several fairly well documented examples.

+Structured missingness

+Missing data can also arise in subtle ways that are not well accounted for in classical theory.
+An increasingly encountered problem arises in which data may not be MAR but missing values exhibit an association or structure, either explicitly or implicitly.
+Such missingness has been described as ‘structured missingness’.

+Structured missingness commonly arises when combining information from multiple studies, each of which may vary in its design and measurement set and therefore only contain a subset of variables from the union of measurement modalities.
+In these situations, missing values may relate to the various sampling methodologies used to collect the data or reflect characteristics of the wider population of interest, and so may impart useful information.
+For instance, in a health context, structured missingness has been observed as a consequence of linking clinical, genomic and imaging data.

+The presence of structured missingness may be a hindrance to make effective use of data at scale, including through both classical statistical and current machine learning methods.
+For example, there might be bias inherent in the reasons why some data might be missing in patterns, which might have implications in predictive fairness for machine learning models.
+Furthermore, established methods for dealing with missing data, such as imputation, do not usually take into account the structure of the missing data and so development of new formulations is needed to deal with structured missingness appropriately or effectively.
+Finally, characterising structured missingness within the classical framework of MCAR, MAR, and MNAR is a work in progress.